Technical Reference · Security Architecture

 AI Detection Modules

-• AI Attack Detector (ML Classification): An ensemble of Random Forest, Gradient Boosting, and Transformer models trained on 2B+ labeled requests.
-Features include 340+ request characteristics — header ordering, value distributions, parameter naming patterns, timing jitter, and content entropy.
-Outputs a threat probability (0.0–1.0); threshold 0.85 triggers blocking.
+• AI Attack Detector: Ensemble of Random Forest, Gradient Boosting, and Transformer models trained on 2B+ labeled requests.
+Outputs threat probability (0.0–1.0).

 • Traffic Anomaly Detection: Longitudinal behavioral baseline built per-domain over 7 days.
-Detects statistically significant deviations: traffic volume spikes (>3σ), unusual endpoint access patterns, geographic shifts, and time-of-day anomalies.
-Integrated DDoS detection uses per-second sliding windows with automatic mitigation escalation.
+Detects statistically significant deviations.

 Model Architecture